caguilarslp/knime_l4_ml/README.md

 ## About Me

-I'm diving into data science world, with a strong focus on web scraping and data extraction.
+I'm diving into data science, with a strong focus on web scraping, data extraction, and data mining.
 I'm gaining solid experience in overcoming complex anti-bot measures like Cloudflare, Datadome, and CAPTCHA systems.
-While I'm just getting started with data science, my expertise in scraping is already strong, and I'm committed to applying these skills effectively.
+While I'm just getting started with data science, my expertise in scraping and data mining is already strong, and I'm committed to applying these skills effectively.
 ## Contact

 For any questions or potential opportunities, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/carlos-aguilar-gallego/) or email.